Managing Food Emergencies: Strategies for a Community Response (MGT-447)

 Participants will learn how to identify a food emergency that should trigger a response; apply the principles of ICS; determine roles during a food emergency; identify resources; successfully communicate with other agencies and the public; and what to do during the recovery phase.
 The course combines facilitated discussion and scenario-based training to give participants tangible experience applicable to a real-world food emergency.

-Min/Max Enrollment: Min 24; Max 40
+Min 24; Max 40

-Format: Instructor-Led Training (Direct Delivery)
+Mobile Instructor-Led Training

-DHS Course #: MGT-447
+DHS Course Course

-Facility Requirements: Please view this document for facility requirements.
+Please view this document for facility requirements.

-The target audience for the Direct Delivery version of this course includes management personnel from the following:
+The target audience for this course should be integrated and include management personnel from the following:

 • Healthcare provider administration